 And guess what?
 You are done!!!

 I hope you have as much fun making these lovely little trees as we did and I would love to hear about your precious little bottle brush tree decorations when you are finished.
+I hope these cute little bottlebrush trees bring you lots of joy this holiday season!

 - Begin by cutting two pieces of wire the height you want your tree to be and then lay one piece on a table